rbistolfi/NoSQLite/README.md

     Returns True if doc has not been saved, False otherwise

 `Document.view_function.latest()`
-    Where view_function is a method decoratd with `@view`.
+    Where view_function is a method decorated with `@view`.
 Get latest view function return value

 `Document.view_function.history()`
     Get all the values returned by view_function, orderer by most recent